All content here is licensed under the Creative Commons BY-NC-SA license.

 iFixit wants to teach more people how to repair stuff.
 Many more.
 Only about 25% of the world’s population understand English, so making our platform and our content available in multiple languages is an important part of our mission.

-For Chinese (simplified), French, German, Japanese and Spanish we have built-in internationalization support.
+For Chinese (simplified), French, German, Japanese, Spanish, Dutch and Italian we have built-in internationalization support.
 Check out our translator guidelines to read about our style of writing.
 When you feel comfortable, head over to the Translate page, choose the guide or wiki you want to translate, start or change the translation via the translate button on the top of the page—and make the magic happen!

 For all other languages, we first need to translate the basic framework (navigational elements) of our site.
 If you want to help us translate, go to Crowdin, create an account, join the iFixit translation project and get to work on the untranslated portions of iFixit.com.